Genuario/WordleSolver/README.md

 ## How to run simulations

 Simulate running all words.
 The StrategyRunner will take in a stragegy, which simply exposes a `guessNextWord` function.
-Using that strategy, it will simulate a Wordle Game for each winning word, and log the results.
+Using that strategy, it will simulate a Wordle Game for each winning word and log the results.

 `python .\run_strategies.py`